 Step 1 – Download N64 Core

 The first step is to boot up RetroArch.

-Once you’ve downloaded the core go back to the main menu and scroll down to ‘Online Updater’.
-Here we are going to select ‘Update Core Info Files’ and ‘Update Databases’ to ensure everything is as up to date as possible relating to the emulator core.
+Once you’ve downloaded the core goes back to the main menu and scroll down to ‘Online Updater’.
+Here we are going to select ‘Update Core Info Files’ and ‘Update Databases’ to ensure everything is as up-to-date as possible relating to the emulator core.
 (This is especially useful if you had already downloaded Mupen64Plus previously).